Moruya - Tuross Head

 Moruya - Tuross Head has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Examining future population trends, a population increase just below the median of Australia's non-metropolitan areas is expected.
-The area is expected to expand by 691 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 6.8% in total over the 17 years.
+AreaSearch relies on ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population trends suggest an increase just below Australia's non-metropolitan median, with Moruya-Tuross Head expected to expand by 691 persons by 2041, reflecting a total gain of 7.7% over the 17-year period.

 Frequently Asked Questions - Population